 No, because there is no need for follow-up treatment.

-We recommend that you wear a headband only at night for 4 weeks after the procedure.
+We recommend that you wear a headband only at night for the first 4 weeks after the procedure.
 This headband should not be too tight.
 The headband does not actually hold the ear since the ear is held sufficiently in its new position by the threads beneath the skin.
 The headband is intended only to protect against the possibility that the ear could be pressed into the pillow and away from the head for hours at a time.

 After the procedure, the patient returns home without a head bandage or plaster/band-aid.
 Only small children will need to wear a bandage (after the parents have approved the results of the operation) for one day, because it has been observed that children like to tug on their ears with hands that are not always so clean.